OPERATING PROCEDURES

 Returning Members:

-• $99.00 If paid before July 1st of the upcoming season.
+- $99.00 if paid by June 30th of the upcoming season.
 NTBOA offers a $30 discount.

-• $129.00 If paid between July 1st – July 31st of the upcoming season.
+- $129.00 if paid between July 1st– July 31st of the upcoming season.

-• $179.00 If paid on August 1st or after for the upcoming season.
+- $179.00 if paid on August 1stor after for the upcoming season.
 A $50 late fee is assessed.

-• $99.00 This is the rate for all new members of NTBOA.
+- $99.00 This is the rate for all new members of NTBOA.

-• A member that has been away from the chapter for a minimum of two years qualifies as a new member.
+- A member that has been away from the chapter for a minimum of two years qualifies as a new member.

 Registration for all NTBOA members will take place online.
 Credit/debit cards and PayPal payments will be accepted.
 A receipt will be provided for all members who pay cash.
 Local dues are waived for members of the Board of Directors, Assignments Team, and the Administrative Secretary/Treasurer.
 No official will be assigned varsity games, other than scrimmage games until both NTBOA and THSBOA dues are paid.
 NTBOA dues are 100% fully refundable before September 15th.
 After September 15th, dues are non-refundable.